NBISweden/workshop-reproducible-research/pages/git/git-7-working-remotely.md

 Any upload to and from GitHub requires you to authenticate yourself.
 GitHub used to allow authentication with your account and password, but this is no longer the case - using SSH keys is favoured instead.
-Exactly what these are is not necessary to get them working, but we encourage you to read the box below to learn more about them!
+Knowing exactly what these are is not necessary to get them working, but we encourage you to read the box below to learn more about them!
 GitHub has excellent, platform-specific instructions both on how to [generate](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 SSH keys to your account, so please use them before moving on!